watersofoblivion/dataless/README.md

 back down into Hive-partitioned ORC tables in S3, and make those tables available via the Glue Catalog.

-Once the data is in the Glue Catalog, it is automatically available in Athena and QuickSight to serve business customers, and throughout the AWS data toolchain for further processing.
+Once the data is in the Glue Catalog it is automatically available in Athena and QuickSight to serve business customers and throughout the AWS data toolchain for further processing.

 Batch
 ---